Slow Cooker Unstuffed Cabbage Roll Soup: The Comfort Food You Need – It's Not About Nutrition

 4. Stir, cover, and let it do its thing

-5. Remove bay leaf (if you used one) and serve hot.
+5. Remove bay leaf (if you added one) and you’re ready to ladle into bowls.

 Serving Ideas (If You’re Feeling Fancy)

-• Add a sprinkle of chopped parsley or dill for color
+• A sprinkle of chopped parsley or dill adds a touch of color and fresh flavor

-• Serve with crusty bread or a scoop of mashed potatoes on the side
+• Serve with a chunk of toasted, crusty bread, or (if you’re in the mood) a scoop of mashed potatoes alongside